Information for parents and carers who need to apply for a school place in the main admission round.

 Before you complete the application form, it is very important that you understand how the process works:

 Usually, your preferred mainstream school will be able to cater for your child’s needs.
 You should apply online in the same way as all other parents, either online or using a paper form.
-Please note you will not be able to choose special schools online, only mainstream schools.

 In exceptional cases, children may need to access specialist provision at mainstream school, in a special school or at other specialist provision.